ucsf-wynton/wynton-website-hpc/docs/howto/storage-size.md

-## User disk quota on /wynton/home/
+## User disk quota on `/wynton/home/` or `/wynton/protected/home`

-To check how much storage space you have consumed on `/wynton/home/`, and the total amount available to you, call:
+To check how much storage space you have consumed on `/wynton/home/` or `/wynton/protected/home`, and the total amount available to you, call:

 ```sh
 beegfs-ctl --getquota --storagepoolid=11 --uid "$USER"